Teen Yoga Monthly Theme – May 2021

 Finding stability and ease in our yoga practice can help us calm both our minds and body, on and off the mat.
 This practice focuses on Sthira and Sukha.
 You might want to take your class outside for this practice so that not only will your students find stability and ease but they can do so while also connecting with nature.

 You could use some of the sequence or the entire sequence.

-Use this walking mindful meditation with your teens or share it with them so they can do it on their own.
-This meditation can be done indoors or outdoors (maybe at a beach or park!) and socks and shoes can be kept on or off.
+Use this seated meditation with your teens as you teach or share it with them online so they can do it on their own.
+This meditation can be done indoors or out – we’d suggested doing it outside so you can feel a true connection with nature.

 Every month we propose a challenge related to the current theme, for you to do with your class, to help us in our work.
 Supporting the teen yoga community, especially those who most need the benefits of yoga, needs your help.